barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 img_credits: Photo by <a href="https://unsplash.com/@randyfath">Randy Fath on Unsplash</a>
 ---

 The Nuxeo Platform was designed from the beginning to be a Service Oriented Platform.
-We embraced [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) from the beginning and that's one of the reason why it's so easy to do calls like `Framework.getService(MyService.class)` from every part of the code in Nuxeo.
+We embraced [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) from the beginning and that's one of the reasons why it's so easy to do calls like `Framework.getService(MyService.class)` from every part of the code in Nuxeo.

-We definitely love doing pluggable services, and when we want to introduce a new feature, our DNA tells us: what extension point and what service can we provide?
+We definitely love doing pluggable services, and when we want to introduce a new feature, our DNA asks us: what extension point and what service can we provide?
 Throughout the years, even the runtime part of the platform has evolved and it's now even easier to implement a new component.

 In this article, I will expose how I now build Nuxeo components and what pattern I like to use and why.
 This is my own way to do it in September 2019.
 It is always evolving, so perhaps in two years I will call it crap.
 You've been warned!